 The menu began with a classic margherita pizza—which should still be your first order—and grew a little from there.
 After many customer requests, (high-quality European) pepperoni was invited to the pizza party, sourced from a local shop in Astoria.
 Because Rebecca is gluten-free, Luciano experimented with gluten-free pizza dough until he came up with something suitably delicious, and he added that to the menu.
 (He can also accommodate the dairy-free/vegan.)
 A dessert like French apple tart or from-scratch tiramisu, with his homemade lady fingers, is usually offered, and occasionally you’ll see homemade pasta or a special, like the truffle burrata pizza he did for Valentine’s Day—but that’s pretty much it.
 It’s a small menu once a month that leaves Jackson Heights wanting more.

-The couple is expecting a baby this summer, and they hope Luciano finds a new executive chef position soon, but Queens Pizza Club isn’t going anywhere.
+The couple is currently taking time off, following the birth of their child, and they hope Luciano finds a new executive chef position soon, but Queens Pizza Club isn’t going anywhere.
 “Our future dream is to open up a local family-owned Italian café and restaurant here in Jackson Heights, serving fresh pizza and pasta,” Luciano says.
 He’d also love to do a pop-up collaboration locally somewhere in Queens.
-For now sign up for pizza party announcements at [email protected], and reply (quickly; they sell out) to the email to place your order for delivery or pickup.
+For now sign up for pizza party announcements at [email protected], and once parties resume, reply (quickly!) to the email to place your order for delivery or pickup.
 You can also follow Luciano on Instagram, where he occasionally drops hints on upcoming parties.

 Based in East Elmhurst, the Burmese home kitchen known as De Rangoon may be familiar to some: Snow Wai and her husband used to run a stall at the Queens Night Market.
 What started as a weekend project—Wai works at a Japanese restaurant during the week—continued once Covid-19 hit.
 “During the pandemic, customers couldn’t come to us, so we decided to cook from home and deliver to them,” she says.